LenzoMan/bytes-n-stuff/README.md

 ## Updating Content

 - Add new posts in `my-blogsite/content/posts/` using Markdown files.
-- To mark a post as archived, add `archived: true` to its front matter.
+- To mark a post as archived, add `archived: true` to its front massh -T git@github.comtter.
 - To publish a post, set `draft: false` in its front matter.

 ## Deploying (Automated Worktree Flow)